TcOpenGroup/TcOpen/README.md

 **Environment variables**

-You should setup Windows environment variable ```Tc3Target``` with the value of AMS ID of you testing target system.
+You should set up Windows environment variable ```Tc3Target``` with the value of AMS ID of your testing target system.

 ![Environment](assets/pics/environment.png)